CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/anomaly-detection.md

 ## Analyzing Anomalies

-Kubecost is able to provide users anomaly detection for both their Kubernetes workloads and cloud spend.
+nOps is able to provide users anomaly detection for both their Kubernetes workloads and cloud spend.
 Simply toggle between the ‘Cloud Costs’ and the ‘Allocations’ tabs to see your cloud spend or Kubernetes workload anomalies, respectively.
 Users are able to aggregate and filter the anomalies however they like (including custom labels) to analyze their spend changes for a given business unit (application, team, etc.).

-Today, Kubecost defines an anomaly as an increase or decrease in cost greater than some threshold (*outlier threshold*) as compared to the mean of the cost over the previous X days (*lookback window*).
+Today, nOps defines an anomaly as an increase or decrease in cost greater than some threshold (*outlier threshold*) as compared to the mean of the cost over the previous X days (*lookback window*).
 The outlier threshold and lookback window can be configured in the ‘edit’ menu.

 Clicking ‘edit’ in the upper right corner of the anomaly detection page will allow users to configure what constitutes an anomaly for their team.
 The configurations available are: